verxion/RaspberryPi/Pi5-ethernet-and-power-over-usbc.md

 [OWC Thunderbolt 4 Cable:] (https://www.amazon.com/dp/B0BLXLSDN5?ref=ppx_pop_mob_ap_share)

-9. Using an iOS app like "Blink" (or truly ANY SSH app), ssh into your pi5 using your previously (step 4) wifi and username/password settings.
+9. Using an iOS app like [Blink] (http://blink.sh) (or truly ANY SSH app), ssh into your pi5 using your previously (step 4) wifi and username/password settings.

 - For the uninitiated, you can use the hostname you set up in step 4 above postpended with `.local`.
 So if the hostname you configured was `pi5`, you would type `ssh username@pi5.local` (where username is whatever you provided in step #4 above) in [Blink] (http://blink.sh) to connect...